 When you are viewing a class, Echo360 provides a set of tools that display in a toolbar at the top of your browser window.
 These functions allow you to take notes during a lecture, post questions to the class discussion, bookmark parts of the video for future reference, flag things that are confusing (which also notifies your instructor), and view other classes associated with your course.

 Echo360 can also be a helpful tool when you want to study or review past class sessions.
 The Study Guide feature will collect all your notes, questions, and bookmarks from a class session, that way you can easily reread them.

-- Once logged into Echo360, navigate to the Dashboard, then click ALL CLASSES for the course you want to review.
+- Once logged into Echo360, navigate to the Echo360 Home, then select COURSES and the course you want to review.
 A list of all classes for that course will display.

-- In the upper right, click STUDY GUIDE.
+- In the upper right, select STUDY GUIDE.
 The Study Guide page will open.

-- In the upper left, choose the class title you'd like to review from the drop-down menu.
-Any notes you've taken, questions you've asked, or parts of the class you've bookmarked will display in the left panel.
+- In the upper left, choose the class title you would like to review from the drop-down menu.
+Any notes you have taken, questions you have asked, or parts of the class you have bookmarked will display in the left panel.

 - If you select a bookmark, the right panel will display the lecture video cued up to that time during the lecture

 - If you select a question, the right panel will display that discussion thread.

 - Click DOWNLOAD to download a text version of your notes (including time stamps that correspond to the video)

 Echo360 keeps track of which classes you watch and participate in.
 Some instructors may factor this into calculating a participation grade using the following information: